-For the characters we invented for these studies, however, it's hard to make a convincing case that they are more blameworthy following their large change than prior to it.
-The large-change events that we employed-for example, witnessing traumatic events in a war zone or religious conversion-seem, on balance, more likely to elicit sympathy than blame for the post-change individual.
+For the characters we invented for these studies, however, it is hard to make a convincing case that they are more blameworthy following their large change than prior to it.
+The large-change events that we employed-for example, witnessing traumatic events in a war zone or religious conversion-seem, on balance, more likely to elicit sympathy than blame for the postchange individual.
 If this is correct, then reward theory again predicts a pattern of preferences opposite the one we observed.
 The same pattern also rules out the idea that participants might abide by a coping principle that adjusts the timing of benefits to coincide with periods in which the characters are especially needy.
-Study 4 equated large and small change events in this respect but still found differences in patience.
-Of course, people are apt to adjust the timing of benefits to cope with major life crises-if you know you are about to undergo chemotherapy, for example, saving up your money and vacation days in order to take care of your future, very sick self, will be the right thing to do.
-However, the large change events used in Studies 3-5 were constructed to reduce connectedness without appreciably affecting the characters' material circumstances-including their perceived need for money or other benefits-and under these circumstances, our participants preferentially allocated benefits to the pre-change, more connected person at the expense of the post-change, less connected person.
+Study 4 equated large- and small-change events in this respect but still found differences in patience.
+Of course, people are apt to adjust the timing of benefits to cope with major life crises-if a person knows he or she is about to undergo chemotherapy, for example, saving up money and vacation days to take care of a future, very sick self will be the right thing to do.
+However, the large-change events used in Studies 3-5 were constructed to reduce connected-ness without appreciably affecting the characters' material circum-stances-including their perceived need for money or other benefits-and under these circumstances, our participants preferentially allocated benefits to the prechange, more connected person at the expense of the postchange, less connected person.

-Discounting as Ignorance or Uncertainty about Future Selves
+Discounting as Ignorance or Uncertainty About Future Selves

-Both common sense and theoretical analysis suggests that we know more about our proximal selves than about our remote ones.
-Our futures are subject to influences we may find difficult to predict, and as a result, we are more confident about what we will be like next week than about what we will be like next year.
+Both common sense and theoretical analysis suggest that people know more about their proximal selves than about their remote ones.
+People's futures are subject to influences they may find difficult to predict, and as a result, people are more confident about what they will be like next week than about what they will be like next year.
 Study 4 casts doubt on the idea that our findings are due to uncertainty about whether an individual will receive a payoff at the designated time.
 Preliminary ratings guaranteed that the perceived probability of receiving the reward was no less likely for big changes than for small ones.
-However, ignorance about our more remote future selves and the associated uncertainty about whether one's defining traits will be preserved may lead people to allocate benefits to the nearer selves that they know best.
+However, ignorance about their more remote future selves and the associated uncertainty about whether their defining traits will be preserved may lead people to allocate benefits to the nearer selves that they know best.

 We can interpret two recent lines of research as consistent with this view.
-According to construal level theory (Trope & Liberman, 2003), we conceive of temporally remote events and objects, including ourselves, in more abstract, less context-sensitive terms than temporally proximal items.
-In particular, we paint our remote selves with a broad brush as belonging to higher-level social categories (e.g., as a leftist rather than an activist leftist), having a less complex set of traits, and sharing more traits across social roles (Wakslak, Nussbaum, Liberman, & Trope, 2008).
-This suggests that we have less detailed information about, hence are more uncertain about, the continuity of our traits in the distant future.
+According to construal level theory (Trope & Liberman, 2003), people conceive of temporally remote events and objects, including themselves, in more abstract, less context-sensitive terms than temporally proximal items.
+In particular, people paint their remote selves with a broad brush as belonging to higher level social categories (e.g., as a leftist rather than an activist leftist), having a less complex set of traits, and sharing more traits across social roles (Wakslak, Nussbaum, Liberman, & Trope, 2008).
+This suggests that people have less detailed information about, hence are more uncertain about, the continuity of their traits in the distant future.